 Synergistic Effects on Gut Microbiome

-Signs Your Gut Health Needs Support
+Signs Your Gut Health May Need Support

-When to Consult a Professional
+When to Consult a Healthcare Professional

 What to Avoid for Better Gut Recovery

-Excessive sugar feeds harmful bacteria and yeast, allowing them to crowd out beneficial species.
-Refined carbohydrates, white bread, pastries, sugary cereals, convert quickly to sugar with similar effects.
+Excess added sugar feeds certain harmful bacteria and yeasts that can crowd out beneficial species.
+Refined carbohydrates, white bread, sugary cereals, pastries, convert rapidly to glucose with similar effects.
+Fried foods and trans fats promote systemic inflammation that can extend to the gut lining.

 Lifestyle Habits That Affect Microbiome Health